wachin/adb-send-files/README.md

 # Use clex file manager to execute scripts
 Double clic on the script:

     main-run-script.sh

 then first configure clex (only once is neccesary), from clex execute the script:

     adb-devices.sh

 This script execute adb devices to enable connection betwen Linux and Android

 Then you can send or receive files with one of the scripts:

     adb-pull-from-Android-to-Linux.sh
     adb-push-from-Linux-to-Android.sh

+# Use clex filemanager to manage micro SD
-if you have a micro SD external Card in your Androi Mobile you need to use this scripts:
+if you have a micro SD external Card in your Androi Mobile you need first use this scripts:

+    fix-external-sd-card-id.sh

+To fix the identification number of your phone, then you can send and receive files with:

     adb-pull-from-AndroidSD-to-Linux.sh
     adb-push-from-Linux-to-AndroidSD.sh

 God Bless